-Professor Andrew Thompson is a professor of youth mental health and a consultant Psychiatrist.
-He leads the early psychosis research stream at the Early Psychosis Prevention and Intervention Centre (EPPIC) at Orygen and is the lead psychiatrist and research lead for the national headspace Early Psychosis services.
-He holds an honorary Associate Professor position at the University of Warwick in the UK.
+Professor Andrew Thompson is a professor of youth mental health and a consultant psychiatrist.
+He leads the early psychosis research stream at the Early Psychosis Prevention and Intervention Centre (EPPIC) at Orygen.
+He is also the lead psychiatrist and research lead for national headspace early psychosis services.

-Andrew’s major academic interests include work into risk factors for developing psychosis and novel interventions to treat early or emerging psychosis including using technology such as virtual reality.
+Andrew’s major academic interests include risk factors for developing psychosis and novel interventions to treat early or emerging psychosis including using technology such as virtual reality.
 He is also interested in defining and understanding predictors of clinical outcomes in early psychosis.